-Filing taxes yourself can save you time and money going to an accountant, but how you can you tell which tax software is the right one for you?
+Filing taxes and filling out tax forms yourself can save you time and money going to an accountant, but how you can you tell which tax software is the right one for you?

 Plus, you can have the option of working with a CPA through their live service if you want someone to review your work before it’s submitted.